 It is difficult to say with certainty that any of these are solely down to Brexit.
 Basic Resources and Oil & Gas have performed well – largely due to a recovery in commodities.
 This is partly down to speculation that the oil market will rebalance soon.

 On the downside, Banks’ underperformance could be partly to do with Brexit.
 But more likely due to the scaling back of UK interest rate expectations, which will mean margins will stay low, and the ongoing cost of regulatory burden.
 Travel & Leisure has been partly hit by concerns over terrorism affecting flights in certain areas, mainly north Africa.
 Real Estate valuations had got out of hand after a strong run, with shares trading at substantial premiums to NAV.

 Residential property has been hit by changes to stamp duty and also tax changes which will make it harder for buy-to-let landlords to make money at a time when valuations are looking increasingly detached from underlying earnings.

 Commercial property has been hit by falling demand from overseas investors, who have recently accounted for around half the demand.
 In part this may be due to the declining funds coming from the Middle East, Russia (lower oil prices and economic sanctions) and China (with the slowdown there).

 John said “I find it hard to believe that the majority of these changes are solely Brexit related.
 There are clearly other global factors at play too.
-And that is the point with around 70-80% of FTSE 100 revenues actually derived from overseas.
-The proportion falls as one goes down the market cap, FTSE 250 is around 50% UK/overseas revenue and lower down, smaller companies will on balance be more exposed to UK revenues.”
+And that is the point with around 70-80% of UK top 100 companies revenues actually derived from overseas.
+The proportion falls as one goes down the market cap, UK top 250 shares is around 50% UK/overseas revenue and lower down, smaller companies will on balance be more exposed to UK revenues.”